mech/Notes/CSS/layout/float.md

 # Float

+Note: Block level elements ignore the `vertical-align` property.
+Inline elements do respect it thought.
+And inline elements can add `padding`, but not `top/bottom`.

 Understanding positioning in the web is crucial for RWD, because position depends on everything around it; scrolling, screen size and other factors.

 Elements of Layouts: